marcandrewessner/fullfocusphone/README.md

 I used the DuoQin F22 Pro phone with the configuration (`FullFocusHomeScreen`, `KeyboardDriver`) for eight months as my main phone.
 At the beginning it was frustrating to not message my friends as quick as I wanted.
 But I got pretty good within the first week.
 For concentrating on my studies, it helped primarily for shutting of and being in the moment.
 One would think it is not as distracting as an iPhone buzzing with push notifications from a bunch of different apps.
 Yes the notifications where a lot less.
 Only those from WhatsApp.
 With a lot of habits still being the same just a different device, the phone was still misplaced on the table instead the backpack.
 Unexpectedly it really helped in decompressing, in taking breaks.
 When commuting in a train or waiting for a bus, this phone just didn't do it for entertainment.
 Noted; this is a good thing.

 After exams I continued using it for my day to day.
 And it did the job for me: Hotspot for working in the train or bus, WhatsApp, Spotify, Google Calendar and other utility Applications.
 Just the basics.

-I used this phone in the configured over a period of 3/4 years.
-Eventually I relocated to a different country, where I wanted zero friction when browsing or interacting with others over whatsapp.
-Due to sheer conveinience I did not switch back.

-- Used this for 3/4 year.
-During exam session and also normal semester.
-Exam is nice.
-You get to be less distracted (at least from phone, no ista scrolling/youtube on phone) while still giving tools needed.

-Akku holding for two days, because not that much needed. if you want to work in train, hotspot is no problems

 ## Benefits and Limitations